 The mxPath commands look as follows.
 The first one specifies two-headed arrows from X and Y to themselves.
 This command now generates two free parameters, each with start value of 1 and lower bound of .01, but with a different label indicating that these are separate free parameters.
-Note that we could test whether the variances are equal by specifying a model with the same label for the two variances and comparing it with the current model.
-The second mxPath command specifies a two-headed arrow from X to Y for the covariance, which is also assigned ‘free’ and given a start value of .2 and a label.
+Note that we could test whether the variances are equal by specifying a model with the same label for the two variances and comparing it with the current one.
+The second mxPath command specifies a two-headed arrow from X to Y, which is also assigned ‘free’ and given a start value of .2 and a label.

 When observed means are included in addition to the observed covariance matrix, we add an mxPath command with single-headed arrows from one to the variables to represent the two means.

-Changes required for fitting to raw data are to the mxData command to read in the data directly with type=raw.
+Changes for fitting to raw data just require the mxData command to read in the data directly with type=raw.

 The optional expected means command specifies a 1x2 row vector with two free parameters, each given a 0 start value.

 The following sections describe OpenMx examples in detail beginning with regression, factor analysis, time series analysis, multiple group models, including twin models, and analysis using definition variables.
-Each is presented in both path and matrix styles and where relevant, contrasting data input from covariance matrices versus raw data input are also illustrated.
+Again each is presented in both path and matrix styles and where relevant, contrasting data from covariance matrices versus raw data input are also illustrated.
 Additional examples will be added as they are implemented in OpenMx.